HeardLibrary/workshops/_posts/2016-01-15-web-annotations.md

 ## What Are Web Annotations?
-Web annotations is a concept specific to the Internet. *Web* here refers to the World Wide Web - the global network of interconnected documents.
-Web annotations create another layer atop these networked documents - a graph of relationships binding each annotation to other annotations and to the Internet resources they reference.
+Web annotations extend a graph of relationships binding each annotation to other annotations and to the Internet resources they reference.

-The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) provides two definitions along with a draft of specifications to use when implementing annotation functionality.

-* [Annotations](https://hypothes.is/a/AVJCyczf8sFu_DXLVd0N) are typically used to convey information about a resource or associations between resources.
+The [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) provides definition along with drafts of specifications to use when implementing annotation functionality in your website or application.
+[Annotations](https://hypothes.is/a/AVJCyczf8sFu_DXLVd0N) are typically used to convey information about a resource or associations between resources.
 Simple examples include a comment or tag on a single web page or image, or a blog post about a news article.

-* [An annotation](https://hypothes.is/a/AVJCxP6_8sFu_DXLVdz9) is considered to be a set of connected resources, typically including a body and target, and conveys that the body is related to the target.
-The exact nature of this relationship changes according to the intention of the annotation, but the body is most frequently somehow "about" the target.
-This perspective results in a basic model with three parts, depicted below.
-The full model supports additional functionality, enabling content to be embedded within the annotation, selecting arbitrary segments of resources, choosing the appropriate representation of a resource and providing styling hints to help clients render the annotation appropriately.
-Annotations created by or intended for machines are also possible, ensuring that the Data Web is not ignored in favor of only considering the human-oriented Document Web.

 ### History
 Early visions of the web included annotations ([Todd A Carpenter](http://scholarlykitchen.sspnet.org/2013/04/30/iannotate-whatever-happened-to-the-web-as-an-annotation-system/), [Wikipedia](https://en.wikipedia.org/wiki/Memex)).
 The Memex machine envisioned by Vannevar Bush was a prototype hypertext machine and included functionality for producing and recalling personal annotations.
 Tim Berners Lee included annotations in the early models of the web, and they were [almost](https://hypothes.is/a/AVJC6HpH8sFu_DXLVd11) part of the early web browser [Mosaic's](https://en.wikipedia.org/wiki/Mosaic_(web_browser)) design.